tatbocmui/scattering_building/README.md

 The accuracy of the KA method is validated by measurement results and results collected by HFSS Physical Optics.
 The frequency measurement is 5.9 GHz.
 ![Building measurement validity](images/validity_measurement.png)

+Calculation time of KA method is much more faster than HFSS Physical Optics.
 ![CalculationTime](images/calculationTime.png)

 The bistatic pattern of a 7-storey building when it is illuminated by a 4G LTE (700-MHz) incident plane wave.